euanramsay/reactnd-project-myreads/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* to create a production bundle, use `npm run build`

 Using Yarn:

-* if you are using Yarn - install all project dependencies with `yarn install`
+* install all project dependencies with `yarn install`
 * start the development server with `yarn start`
+* to create a production bundle, use `yarn build`

 ## Backend Server